Child’s Pose (Balasana) In Yoga

 How Long Should I Stay In Child’s Pose?

-This question has no definitive answer since everyone’s experience will be different when practicing this pose.
-Depending on what you need from your practice, staying too short or too long can impact its effectiveness.
+Depending on what you need from your practice.
+Staying too short or too long can impact its effectiveness.

 Generally speaking, though, it is recommended to stay in the pose between 30 seconds to 5 minutes.
 Try adjusting this duration until it feels just right for you!